 What does it mean for a vehicle to be “Not-Ready”?
 “Not Ready” failures imply that a vehicle’s readiness monitors have not been fully reset.
 The onboard computer resets anytime there is an uncommon electrical event within the car.
 The most common causes are removing the battery cables, jumpstarting another vehicle, adding out-of-market electrical equipment to the vehicle, and clearing DTCs from the computer.
 When the onboard computer has been reset, the vehicle must be driven in a certain manner determined by the manufacturer, called a ‘drive cycle’.
 This drive pattern usually involves a normal combination of city and highway driving for about two weeks.
 Contact your vehicle’s manufacturer or LDEQ for specific drive cycles.
 There may be nothing wrong with your vehicle.
 After completing the drive cycle, return the vehicle to the motor vehicle inspection station for a retest

 Vehicles that fail due to non-communication fail because the vehicle’s onboard computer did not send a signal to the emissions testing equipment.
 Occasionally, a vehicle can come off of the assembly line with defects.
 A non-communication can be the result of a poorly assembled OBD connection port, a blown fuse, or a combination of scenarios involving the inspection process.
 Check the vehicle’s cigarette lighter to see if it works.
 If it does not, chances are the fuse is blown.
 Most manufacturers design vehicles so that the OBD and cigarette lighter run on the same circuit.
 The fuse is faulty if it is dark inside like the inside of a blown light bulb or if the electrical wires within the fuse are burnt apart and are not connected.
-In the event of a ”non-comm”, the motorist is instructed to contact the Emissions Challenge Station in Port Allen, where the vehicle will be retested and, if necessary, receive a separate diagnostic scan.
+In the event of a ”non-comm”, the motorist is instructed to contact the Emissions Challenge Station, where the vehicle will be retested and, if necessary, receive a separate diagnostic scan.

 If your vehicle fails the gas cap test, you will have to purchase a new cap made specifically for your vehicle.
 You are entitled to at least one free retest if you do so before your thirty-day temporary sticker expires.